wesleybertipaglia/cliengine/README.md

 ## Usage

+> A simple example usage was provided in the `example/` directory.

 ### 1. Define your custom command types

 Create a file (e.g., `command_types.py`) in your project root to declare your command types: